tronweb3/tronwallet-adapter/packages/adapters/gatewallet/README.md

 # `@tronweb3/tronwallet-adapter-gatewallet`

-This package provides an adapter to enable TRON DApps to connect to the [Gate Wallet App](https://www.gate.io/mobileapp).
+This package provides an adapter to enable DApps to connect to the [Gate Wallet extension](https://chromewebstore.google.com/detail/gate-wallet/cpmkedoipcpimgecpmgpldfpohjplkpp) and [Gate Wallet App](https://www.gate.io/mobileapp).

 ## Demo